Lattice stability of ordered Au-Cu alloys in the warm dense matter regime

-{\it Introduction.} Lattice dynamics in metals is determined by the interplay between the direct ion-ion and the indirect ion-electron-ion interactions.
-In warm dense matter (WDM) regime realized by an incident of ultrafast laser pulse to metals, the latter is strongly modulated due to electron excitations characterized by the electron temperature $T_{\rm e}$ that is the same order of the Fermi temperature.
-By using the finite-temperature density-functional theory (DFT) \cite{mermin}, the phonon hardening has been predicted for elemental metals in the close-packed (i.e., face-centered cubic (FCC) and hexagonal close-packed) structures \cite{recoules,bottin,kabeer,minakov,yan,harbour,ono2019} and has been observed experimentally in warm dense Au \cite{ernstorfer}.
+Lattice dynamics in metals is determined by the interplay between the direct ion-ion and the indirect ion-electron-ion interactions.
+In the warm dense matter (WDM) regime realized by an incident of ultrashort laser pulse to metals, the indirect intereaction is strongly modulated due to electron excitations characterized by the electron temperature $T_{\rm e}$ that is the same order of the Fermi temperature.
+By using the finite-temperature density-functional theory (DFT) \cite{mermin}, the phonon hardening has been predicted for elemental metals in the close-packed (i.e., face-centered cubic (fcc) and hexagonal close-packed) structures \cite{recoules,bottin,kabeer,giret,minakov,yan,harbour,ono2019}.
 For noble metals, this is because the excitation of $d$ electrons weakens the electron screening, in turn, yielding an increase in the internal pressure \cite{recoules,bottin}.
-For free electron metals with no $d$ bands near the Fermi level, the phonon hardening is due to an increase in the electron kinetic energy, leading to an increase in the internal pressure again \cite{bottin}.
+For free electron metals with no $d$ bands near the Fermi level, the internal pressure increases with the electron kinetic energy, leading to the phonon hardening again \cite{bottin}.
 Within the free-electron approximation using the central potential model, this is understood by an increase in the force constants of the first nearest neighbor (NN) sites \cite{ono2019}.
-In contrast, the phonon softening has been predicted for body-centered cubic (BCC) structure \cite{yan,harbour,ono2019,ono2020}.
-This is intrinsic to the crystal structure symmetry: in the expression for the phonon frequency at the point N in the Brillouin zone, no contribution from the force constants of the first NN sites is present \cite{ono2019,ono2020}.
+In contrast, the phonon softening has been predicted for the body-centered cubic (bcc) structure \cite{giret,yan,harbour,ono2019,ono2020}.
+This is intrinsic to the crystal structure symmetry: in the expression for the phonon frequency at point N in the Brillouin zone, a relatively small contribution from the force constants of the first NN sites is present \cite{ono2019,ono2020}.
 These studies imply that the phonon hardening or softening properties in WDM are determined by a combined effect of the increase in the internal pressure (weakened screening) and the crystal structure symmetry.
-In order to study this interplay systematically, it is useful to focus on alloys that can have many crystal structures in thermal equilibrium and phase diagram as a function of ambient temperature and composition.
+In order to study this interplay systematically, it is useful to focus on ordered alloys that can have many crystal structures in thermal equilibrium and phase diagram as a function of ambient temperature and composition.